 The second VPU found, the VPU1, is an enhanced version of the VPU0 with quadruple the amount of micro memory and VU memory.
 Moreover, this unit includes an additional component called Elementary function unit or ‘EFU’ which speeds up the execution of exponential and trigonometric functions.

 The VPU1 is located between the VPU0 and the Graphics Interface (the ‘gate’ to the GPU), so it includes additional buses to feed the geometry to the GPU as quickly as possible and without using the main bus.

 On the other side and due to its location, the VPU1 only operates in micromode.

-On the other side, procedural content may struggle with animations and if the algorithm is too complex, the VPU might not generate the geometry at the required time.
+On the other side, procedural content may struggle with animations and, if the algorithm is too complex, the VPU might not generate the geometry at the required time.

 In the first example, the Parallel design, the CPU is combined with the VPU0 in macromode to produce geometry in parallel with the VPU1.
 The CPU/VPU0 group makes full utilisation of scratchpad and cache to avoid using the main bus, which the VPU1 relies on to fetch data from main memory.
-At the end, both rendering groups concurrently send their respective Display Lists to the GPU.
+In the end, both rendering groups concurrently send their respective Display Lists to the GPU.